openjs-foundation/cross-project-council/proposals/stage-1/CHARTER_REVIEW/charter_review.md

 1. The accuracy of the document - the document should reflect the reality of the project.
 It should avoid hyperbolic language (e.g. "world's best developer experience").
 1. The lifespan of the document - the CPC should take note of what factors may cause the charter document to change.
 If data that may change frequently appears in the charter - such as a list of names - the CPC may ask to remove it.

-If the project handles PII, deals with a new intersection between technology and law, or would simply feel more comfortable, they or the CPC Board Representative may request review from Foundation legal counsel.
+If the project handles Personally Identifiable Information (PII), deals with a new intersection between technology and law, or would simply feel more comfortable, they or the CPC Board Representative may request review from Foundation legal counsel.
 This is an optional step.

 CPC members should add themselves as reviewers to the associated charter issue.
 Comments or suggested edits to the charter document should be captured on the Pull Request.